KoushikDasika/MySMSMessenger/README.md

 ## Development Environment
 This project uses Docker for the development environment.
-To set up the environment, You will need to put the key files in the api/config/credentials folder in order for the server to work.
+To set up the environment, You will need to put the key files `(development.key, test.key, production.key)` in the api/config/credentials folder in order for the server to work.
 Then run:

 run: